 2. Guyatt GH, Sackett DL, Cook DJ.
 Users’ guides to the medical literature.
 II.
 How to use an article about therapy or prevention.
 A. Are the results of the study valid?
 Evidence-Based Medicine Working Group.
 JAMA.
 1993;270:2598-601.

-– key words (no more than 6) in alphabetical order (different words respect to the title and abstract).
+– key words (at least 6) in alphabetical order (different words respect to the title and abstract).

 – Background, Materials and Methods, Results, Discussion, Acknowledgments, References and Figure Capture.

-From April 2016, each author are required to conduct their research ethically according to international standards and as required by the journal as described in Padulo J., Oliva F., Frizziero A., Maffulli N. Muscles, Ligaments and Tendons Journal – Basic principles and recommendations in clinical and field Science Research: 2018 update.
-MLTJ 2018; 8(3): 305 – 307.
+From April 2016, each author are required to conduct their research ethically according to international standards and as required by the journal as described in Padulo J, Oliva F, Frizziero A, Maffulli N. Muscles, Ligaments and Tendons Journal – Basic principles and recommendations in clinical and field Science Research: 2018 update.
+Mus Lig Ten J 2018;8(3):305-307.
 Authors are expected to clearly state in the Methods section – by citing the aforementioned publication – that the study meets the ethical standards of the journal.

 Table/s should have a title and should be numbered with Roman numerals (I, II, etc.).
 The number of the tables must be kept to a minimum.
 The data must be completely but concisely presented and any abbreviations used should be defined.

 Figure/s It is in the author’s interest to provide the highest quality figure format possible.
+FIGURES HAVE TO BE IN JPG O PNG FORMAT.
 Please be sure that all imported scanned material is scanned at the appropriate resolution: 1200 dpi for line art, 600 dpi for grayscale and 300 dpi for colour.